Kazumz/SSG-SSR-NextJS-Overview/README.md

 Fundamentally, the only reason to use a server side framework like Next.js are:
 - Intensive calculations can happen server side.
 - The user will see the page content earlier as we do not need to wait to download the JavaScript bundles.
-However, this can be mitigated by lots of approaches using CSR and may not actually make a difference if your components are constructed in a way that they rely on browser API's.
+However, this can be mitigated by alternative approaches using CSR and may not actually make a difference if your components are constructed in a way that they rely on browser API's.
+You still need to show some sort of visual loading affordance.

 ## Credits
 https://medium.com/@lexgrigoryan